Saturday, March 17, 2012

 1. They only infer the relative spreading efficiency of initially infected nodes; i.e. they do not provide an estimate of the actual numbers of infections resulting from each node.
 These actual infection numbers could be very important in many applications.

-2. While the existing inference measures do a good job, they do not actually directly examine the mechanics of disease spreading.
+2. While the existing inference measures do a good job, they do not actually directly consider the mechanics of disease spreading.
 As such, there is still room for improvement.
 As an example of potential improvement areas: none of the above-mentioned measures change their relative inference with the rate of infection β.

 1. Our technique provides estimates of actual numbers of infections from a given initially-infected node, which is more useful than inferred relative spreading efficiency alone.
+It's useful to know who the most influential spreaders are, but you also want to know the extent to which they will spread the disease.

 Comments/suggestions welcome, of course ...